 linkages, which illuminate the nature and significance of innovation for the twenty-first century.

-Katsigiannis, T, Agarwal, R & Jin, K 2015, 'Business Model Approach to Public Service Innovation' in Agarwal, R, Selen, W, Roos, G & Green, R (eds), The Handbook of Service Innovation, Springer-Verlag London Ltd., London, pp. 751-778.View/Download from: UTS OPUS or Publisher's site
+Katsigiannis, T, Agarwal, R & Jin, K 2015, 'Business Model Approach to Public Service Innovation' in Agarwal, R, Selen, W, Roos, G & Green, R (eds), The Handbook of Service Innovation, Springer-Verlag London Ltd., London, pp. 751-778.View/Download from: Publisher's site

 The operating environment of the public sector has undergone a fundamental